 Another good reason for collecting feedback a day later is that there’s less chance of people discussing the candidate and influencing one another’s opinions, as over time they could develop a group consensus which can skew your data.

-Give feedback without making sure it’s welcome
+Don’t give feedback without making sure it’s welcome

-For many candidates, feedback after an interview is a valuable tool for their future job search strategy, and a way for companies to recognize and pay back the time and effort they’ve put into an application.
+For many candidates, feedback after an interview is a valuable tool for their future job search strategy, and a way for companies to recognise and pay back the time and effort they’ve put into an application.
 But for some people, they prefer to simply move on when an application is unsuccessful.

-Allow personal biases to skew the picture
+Don’t allow personal biases to skew the picture